mingukkang/DCGAN-tensorflow/README.md

 **I Write a tensorflow code for DCGAN that generates MNIST Data.**

-You can get the results of DCGAN with command:
+You can get the results of DCGAN with following command:
 ```
 python main.py --n_epoch 100
 ```